Copyright from 2017. All rights reserved.

-Evaluating both the short- and long-term potential of a project can yield unforeseen benefits.
-Writers, as well as their employers, should consider whether a composition can be modified to meet the requirements of multiple publishing venues.
-Obviously an advertisement can be adjusted for new promotional campaigns.
-Likewise, depending on the issue of copyright, lengthier text could be offered to media outlets as news stories, or expanded to a series of articles, or even a book.
+Evaluating the short- and long-term potential of a project can yield unforeseen benefits.
+Authors, as well as their clients, should consider whether a composition can be modified for multiple publishing venues.
+An advertisement can be adjusted for new promotional campaigns.
+Likewise, lengthier text might be offered to media outlets as news stories, or expanded to a series of articles...or even a book.

 To strengthen the impact of a presentation,

 My goal is to help you manifest success